Byadiso/ryaneza/README.md

 # PROJECT OVERVIEW

-**Property Pro Lite**is a platform where people can create and/or search properties for sale or rent.It was built fromscratch using javascritpt, node, HTML , CSS.
+**Property Pro Lite**is a platform where people can create and/or search properties for sale or rent.
+It was built from scratch using javascritpt, node, HTML , CSS.

--   my user interface link : https://byadiso.github.io/UI/
+-   The user interface link : https://byadiso.github.io/UI/
--   my link for heroku link : https://propertypro-lite.herokuapp.com
+-   Live app is hosted on heroku : https://propertypro-lite.herokuapp.com

 # FEATURES